hiddenSymmetries/simsopt/docs/source/example_dipole_coil_arrays.rst

 set to ``"half period"`` here.
 Possible options in general are ``"full torus"``, ``"field period"`` and ``"half period"``, but ``"half period"`` is significantly more efficient than the other options for this problem.
-The nphi and ntheta parameters should be ~ 64 or so for a high-resolution and fully converged permanent magnet optimization run.
+The nphi and ntheta parameters should be ~ 64 or so for a high-resolution run.
+We will now omit more of these normal details regarding stage-2 coil optimization and focus on the dipole-array relevant parts.

 We next set the initial condition for the coils.
 Usually, we would initialize some coil class objects, but for this example we have simplified by imagining